 We tested the effects of nectar compounds on the growth of the yeasts Metschnikowia reukaufii, Aureobasidium pullulans, Starmerella bombi, Rhodotorula fujisanensis, Saccharomyces cerevisiae, Zygosaccharomyces bailii, and the bacteria, Acinetobacter nectaris, Rosenbergiella nectarea, Bacillus subtilis, Pantoea agglomerans, Pseudomonas mandelii, Pectobacterium carotovorum.
 The species assayed include microbes commonly isolated from nectar, pollinators, and the environment (Table 1).

 To standardize microbial density across treatments, we created master microbial suspensions.
-First, we grew microbial stocks for three days on Yeast Media Agar (YMA) containing chloramphenicol (at 100 mg/L to reduce bacterial growth) or fructose enhanced Trypticase Soy Agar (TSA) containing cycloheximide (at 100 mg/L to reduce fungal growth) for fungi and bacteria respectively (Supplemental Method 1),.
-We then created 2000 cell/μl freezer suspensions in 15% glycerol (quantified via hemocytometer) and stored aliquots at -80oC for the duration of the experiment.
+First, we grew microbial stocks for three days on Yeast Media Agar (YMA) containing chloramphenicol (at 100 mg/L to reduce bacterial growth) or fructose enhanced Trypticase Soy Agar (TSA) containing cycloheximide (at 100 mg/L to reduce fungal growth) for fungi and bacteria respectively (Supplemental Method 1).
+We then created 2000 cell/μl suspensions (quantified via hemocytometer) in 15% glycerol and stored aliquots at -80oC for the duration of the experiment.
 Each plate or cogrowth assay used a new aliquot to ensure that every replicate had the same starting cell densities of each focal microbe.

 Chemical constituents